CC1358952/cs1302-api-app/meta/DEADLINE.md

 ## Final Attribution Notes:

 1) I cited the NHL Logos I used to the best of my abilities and feel that I am within the bounds of fair use.
-That being said, I do not want this being publicly shared outside of the university for the sake precaution.
+That being said, I do not want this being publicly shared outside of the university for the sake of precaution.

 2) The weather images are sourced from the WeatherAPI.
 I used the link on their documentation to download the ZIP file and uploaded them into the project for the sake of speed.